N-Tas/API/Readme.txt

 - The FastAPI converts the data directly into JSON.

 4. GET
-- Invokes the get_list method of the BGManager.
+- Invokes the get method of the BGManager, but this time no ID is passed.
-- The GET works in the same way as the GET{ID}, but the invoked method get_list retrieves all polynomials from the Database and it returns a list of polynomial dictionaries.
+- The GET works in the same way as the GET{ID}, but the invoked method get without an ID retrieves all polynomials from the Database and it returns a list of polynomial dictionaries.